Axway/api-builder-docs/content/en/docs/release_notes/kharkiv.md

 * #6176: Added support for listing plugins provided by community.
 * #6252: Previously, requests from the UI for static resources would log a "Response" at info level (with no corresponding "Request").
 Now, requests for UI static resources are logged at trace level.
 * #6265: {{% variables/apibuilder_prod_name %}} now provides the service directory as `options.appDir` to plugins.
-* #6277:[@axway/api-builder-plugin-fn-swagger](https://www.npmjs.com/package/@axway/api-builder-plugin-fn-swagger) now supports OAS 2 and OAS 3.
+* #6277:[@axway/api-builder-plugin-fn-swagger](https://www.npmjs.com/package/@axway/api-builder-plugin-fn-swagger) now supports OpenAPI 2 and OpenAPI 3.
 Please see the [README](https://www.npmjs.com/package/@axway/api-builder-plugin-fn-swagger) for supported features.
 * #6283: Fixed internal issues with dependencies.

 ## Updated modules